bnittalee/Technology-Access-Seattle/README.md

 <center><img src="https://github.com/bnittalee/Technology-Access-Seattle/blob/main/IMAGES/Internet_access_1.png" width="500"></center>

 There are 1483 households with internet access and 171 households without internet access.
-While the number of households with internet access is relatively low.
+In comparison, the number of households with internet access is relatively low.

 # Modeling
 The baseline model that was used is a Logistic Regression model.
 The evaluation metrics that were used to compare with the advanced models are precision, recall, F1-score and accuracy.